-Results of the Late Summer Survey -- August 20
+Results of the Late Summer Survey -- August 19

 A significant change in the plant community was found in the August survey compared to the May survey.
-The growth of curlyleaf pondweed and stringy pondweed found in May had died back and was not observed in August.
-This was due, in part, because of a change in water clarity.
-The Secchi reading was 3.0 feet on May 23 and was 1.3 feet on August 20.
-Coontail was the only plant found in Rice Lake in August (Table 3).
+The growth of curlyleaf pondweed and stringy pondweed found in May had died back and curlyleaf was not observed in August.
+There was a significant increase in coontail and sago pondweed from May to August.

 A map of aquatic plant coverage is shown in Figure 5.
-Aquatic plants covered about 4 acres of the bottom.
-Within the 4 acres, coontail was sparse.
-Eurasian watermilfoil was found in this survey at three sites.
+Aquatic plants covered about 20 acres of the bottom.
+Eurasian watermilfoil was found in this survey at one site (Table 3).